 Google News: I mentioned news readers.
 RSS is still alive and subscribing to a few news sites using RSS is way better than letting Google curate news for you.
 I use Miniflux, which also has a hosted version for just a few bucks per year.

 Google Translate: My choice of translation service is DeepL.
 It's a German company and also provides the site Linguee.
 And the translations are often far better than what Google Translate does.
 Sadly they have no official mobile app yet.

 Google Analytics: Back in the days I used Google Analytics too, but since GDPR got into effect and I realized I didn't really get any benefit from those analytics, I decided to stop using Google Analytics and use something more privacy friendly instead.
 First I chose Fathom, but nowadays I'm using my own solution KISSS instead to count views on my websites.
 All the information it collects are the time of the page view, the URL, the referrer domain and the browser name and version.
 I think that's enough.

 Google Domains and Google Cloud: If you plan to get your own domain for your emails or even want to host a website or self-host one of the mentioned services, using Google Domains isn't the best choice.
 In this case it's less about the privacy, but more about prices.
 I often use Porkbun oder INWX to register domains.
 But it's worth to take a look at TLD List before chosing a provider to see which one has the best prices.
 My hosting provider of choice is Hetzner which has servers in Germany and Finland and has great prices for Virtual Private Servers (VPS).
 Much cheaper than Digital Ocean or Linode too.

-    If you are interested into more alternatives, also for other huge American corporations, you can take a look at switching.social.
+If you are interested into more alternatives, also for other huge American corporations, you can take a look at switching.software.